sipha-parser/sipha/README.md

 ---

-**Note**: Sipha is in early development.
-The API may change, and some features are incomplete.
-We appreciate your patience and feedback as we work toward a stable release!
+**Note**: Sipha 0.5.0 provides a complete incremental parsing solution.
+The core API is stable, and we continue to add features and improvements based on user feedback.